alexzeitgeist/docker-calibre/README.md

 ## Caveats

-* External links that would open a browser of file viewer don't work from within the container.
+* External links that would open a browser or file viewer don't work from within the container.

 ## Help!
 I started the container but I don't see calibre